Nike+ Kinect Training

 Nike+ Kinect Training is a fitness video game for the Xbox 360.
 It is developed in cooperation with athletics company Nike.
-It was released on 30 October 2012.
+The game was ported to Japan for release on 15 November 2012.

 The game allows the user to earn and compete with others with NikeFuel points, a unit of measuring athletic performance.

-The game received mixed reviews from critics, garnering a Metacritic score of 71/100 based on 12 reviews.
+Reception

+The game received above-average reviews according to the review aggregation website Metacritic.